 - Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Delete." - After you enter the Phonebook Delete menu, you will then be asked for the name of the entry that you wish to delete.
 You can either say the name of a phonebook entry that you wish to delete or you can say "List Names" to hear a list of the entries in the phonebook from which you choose.
-To select one of the entries from the list, press the "Voice Recognition" button while the UConnect® system is playing the desired entry and say "Delete."
+To select one of the entries from the list, press the VOICE RECOGNITION button while the UConnect® system is playing the desired entry and say "Delete."

 - After you enter the name, the UConnect® system will ask you which designation you wish to delete: home, work, mobile, pager, or all.
-Say the designation you wish to delete. - Note that only the phonebook entry in the current language is deleted.
+Say the designation you wish to delete. - Note that only the phonebook entry in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.

-Delete All Entries in the UConnect® Phonebook
+Delete/Erase "All" UConnect® Phonebook Entries

-- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The UConnect® system will ask you to verify that you wish to delete all the entries from the phonebook.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The UConnect® system will ask you to verify that you wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted.

-- After confirmation, the phonebook entries will be deleted. - Note that only the phonebook in the current language is deleted.
+- Note that only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.